Flower Turbines Now Open for Reserving Shares

 - Flower Turbines was a winner of Pepperdine Graziado Business School’s annual Most Fundable Companies in America list.
 Flower Turbines was judged to be in the top 10 among 4500 startup companies examined.

-- Dr. Farb was chosen as a 2021 Innovator for the US Department of Energy’s Impel+ program.
+- Dr. Farb, the CEO, was chosen as a 2021 Innovator for the US Department of Energy’s Impel+ program.

 In addition to reserving shares at https://www.startengine.com/offering/flowerturbines, Flower Turbines’ products, both turbines and e-bike charging systems, can be accessed at https://flowerturbines.com/store/.
 They are available in the EU by quotation from the staff at support.eu@flowerturbines.com.
 Outside of the EU and US, or for questions for the US team, contact support.us@flowerturbines.com for a custom quotation.
 You can also sign up for investor updates with your email address at https://flowerturbines.us5.list-manage.com/subscribe/post?u=1df9d1eb5d9f948bcbf119034&id=966da9c23e